MrThearMan/django-lookup-property/docs/usage.md

 ## Filtering

-You can use the lookup-property in queries by referring to it inside a special `L` expression:
+You can use the lookup property in queries by referring to it inside a special `L` expression:

 ```pycon
 >>> from myapp.models import Student